 It’s also the BEST.

 P.S.
 Want help thinking about this stuff?
-Join our Career Path ecourse this spring… you don’t have to wonder alone.
-I got you.
+Grab an initial chat with one of our coaches.
+You don’t have to wonder alone; we got you.